 I thought they weren’t too difficult to make, but the final results are impressive.
 The buns have a nice, slightly crisp crust and a soft interior; much better than store-bought buns, in my opinion, which are soft all the way through with no crust.
 Making these slider buns left me feeling very accomplished.
 I would love to make these again in the summer when entertaining friends and hosting a bbq.

-Try your hand at these burger buns, either the regular burger size in the original recipe from King Arthur Flour (my favorite baking flour.
-They have amazing baking and bread recipes; check them out!), or my favorite, the slider size.
+Try your hand at these burger buns, either the regular burger size in the original recipe from King Arthur Flour, or my favorite, the slider size.

 Cook Time: 12 minutes